sfc-gh-dflippo/Snowflake-SPCS-To-On-Premise-DB/docs/templates/azure-arm/README.md

 2. Verify all parameter values are correct
 3. Ensure subscription has necessary permissions
 4. Check resource provider registrations
+5. Verify DNS resolver subnet exists and is delegated to Microsoft.Network/dnsResolvers

 ### Private Link Not Working